 Sandy Beach, located in a residential neighborhood about 40 minutes from downtown Honolulu, is a wide, curving beach.
-Besides the sand is soft and fluffy, Sandy Beach is famous for parking food trucks.
+Besides the sand being soft and fluffy, Sandy Beach is famous for parking food trucks.

 Sandy Beach The beach is very popular with tourists for surfing, but the large waves and strong riptides that attract surfers make it risky for swimming.